Greco-Turkish War (1919–1922): Factors contributing to the outcome

 As the supply situation worsened for the Greeks, things improved for the Turks.
 After the Armistice of Mudros, the Allies had dissolved the Ottoman army, confiscated all Ottoman weapons and ammunition, hence the Turkish National Movement which was in the progress of establishing a new army, was in desperate need of weapons.
-In addition to the weapons not yet confiscated by the Allies, they enjoyed Soviet support from abroad, in return for giving Batum to the Soviet Union.
+In addition to the weapons not yet confiscated by the Allies, they enjoyed Soviet support from abroad.
 The Soviets also provided monetary aid to the Turkish National Movement, not to the extent that they promised but almost in sufficient amount to make up the large deficiencies in the promised supply of arms.
 One of the main reasons for Soviet support was that Allied forces were fighting on Russian soil against the Bolshevik regime, therefore the Turkish opposition was much favored by Moscow.
 The Italians were embittered from their loss of the Smyrna mandate to the Greeks, and they used their base in Antalya to arm and train Turkish troops to assist the Kemalists against the Greeks.

 A British military attaché, who inspected the Greek Army in June 1921, was quoted as saying, "[It is a] more efficient fighting machine than I have ever seen it."
 Later he wrote: "The Greek Army of Asia Minor, which now stood ready and eager to advance, was the most formidable force the nation had ever put into field.
 Its morale was high.
 Judged by Balkan standards, its staff was capable, its discipline and organization good."
 Turkish troops had a determined and competent strategic and tactical command, manned by World War I veterans.
 The Turkish army enjoyed the advantage of being in defence, executed in the new form of 'area defence'.

 Mustafa Kemal presented himself as revolutionary to the communists, protector of tradition and order to the conservatives, patriot soldier to the nationalists, and a Muslim leader for the religious, so he was able to recruit all Turkish elements and motivate them to fight.
 The Turkish National Movement attracted sympathizers especially from the Muslims of the far east countries.
 The Khilafet Committee in Bombay started a fund to help the Turkish National struggle and sent both financial aid and constant letters of encouragement.
 Not all of the money arrived, and Mustafa Kemal decided not use the money that was sent by the Khilafet Committee.
 The money was restored in the Ottoman Bank.
 After the war, it was later used for the founding of the Türkiye İş Bankası.